cozek/OffensEval2020-code/README.md

 - Transformers: https://github.com/huggingface/transformers

-If you our scripts please cite:
+If you use our scripts please cite:
 ```
 TBD
 ```